-Soundbases are very similar to sound bars, except they are much broader and you are meant to place your TV directly on top of them.
+Soundbases are very similar to soundbars, except they are much broader and you are meant to place your TV directly on top of them.
 In fact, many of them are rated for how large of a TV they can support.
 Thicker soundbases tend to sound a bit better than soundbars because they can fit larger drivers.
 However, thicker soundbases also raise your TV higher.
 Since most TV stands are designed to be the perfect height, adding a thick soundbase may throw things off a bit.
-Because of this most new soundbases are designed to be skinnier, and thus don't have larger drivers.
+Because of this, most new soundbases are designed to be skinnier, and thus don't have larger drivers.
 Also, soundbases cannot be mounted on a wall, whereas soundbars excel in that orientation.

 Surround Sound Systems

-What do These Channels Mean?
+What Do These Channels Mean?

 You may have noticed that many soundbars are advertised as 2.1 channel, or something similar.
-The first number refers to the number of discrete speakers within the soundbar, in this case 2.
+The first number refers to the number of discrete speakers within the soundbar, in this case, 2.
 That means the soundbar can make sound come just out of its left side, or just out of its right side.
-This adds some surround sound type effects to your movie watching experience.
+This adds some surround sound type effects to your movie-watching experience.
 Other soundbars have three channels, so the sound can somewhat flow from left to right as a car screeches across the screen.

 Connecting Your Soundbar